scuzzydude/asimov/asimov.md

 Thomas Jefferson, the man who castrated royalty for good, with words both logical and defiant, was a master of men himself.
 Yet, to his brethren in the colonies, his peers, he was admired and respected, highly valued.
 In today's values, he was a criminal, holding people hostage and forcing them into labor against their will.
 Is that ironic?
 Or is it hypocrisy?
 Or was Jefferson's own internal struggle what gave him words to perfectly define what freedom means?

 Henry Ford mastered a process that was duplicated in millions of peaceful, commercial, and military applications.
 This led to prosperity throughout the entire world.
 He might have been the most innovative engineer in American history, greater than Tesla in real value created because his innovation had such broad application.[^37] Yet he hated Jews and used his wealth to influence others with his hate.
 In his day, he was valued tremendously.
 In today's value system, he would be canceled.
-In today's value system, he would not be a criminal, it's a fundamental right to express your opinion, no matter how stupid.
+In today's value system, he would not be a criminal.
+It's a fundamental right to express your opinion, no matter how stupid.
 You can hate who or what you want.
 When we talk about moral values, they are seen to be individual choices, our own values.
 Is it ironic, that Henry Ford, who hated Jews, invented the fundamental processes that allowed American industry to defeat Adolph Hitler, the most powerful antisemite in history?

 In terms of a system, when you see a repeating pattern of conflicts that occur at an increasing frequency, this usually represents unbalanced resources.
 To fix it, you break the entire process apart and rebalance them.
 You build cars, and you notice that it takes one tire-installer four minutes to put four tires on a car, and that stage of the assembly is where the production back up starts.
 You figure out, you can have four tire-installers put on a tire each, and since they don't have to move around the car, it takes only 40 seconds.
 You not only cleared a blockage, but you sped up the process by efficiency of motion.

 I call this process applied to engineered systems *recursive integration*.
 Most systems are dynamic -- any time you change one part of the system, you need to apply the breakdown to the entire system and rebalance again.
 In engineering, you must re-measure all parts of the system, but also re-examine the tools you use to measure.
 Constant reexamining of your methodology should lead to easy solutions.
 The right measurement points you to the source of your constraints.
 Replace 1 tire-installer with 4 tire-installers on the assembly line.
 It's the same if you were to replace 1 tire-installer robot with 4 tire-installer robots.
 Replace 1 CPU with 4 CPUs.

 Applied to human systems, perhaps we should call this Karmic Integration.
 We call it hypocrisy or irony.
 As an engineer, a recursive pattern is something I know how to debug.
-The first step of debug is diagnosing the problem.
+The first step of debugging is diagnosing the problem.
 To do that, you must have the right tools to measure.

 Wealth is what you are worth, and we measure that by a metric of property.
 Clearly, property does not represent your worth to the rest of humanity.
 Genius value is what you are worth to the future.

 We can have scholarly debates about who was a greater creator of human value, Jefferson or Ford?
 Despite having a bunch of academics write papers about it, it can never be any more scientific than the constant GOAT debate we hear on sports radio, Jordan or Lebron while leaving out the true geniuses of Kobe and *The Dream*.
-In fact, it would be less scientific, because the NBA got stats -- data is the fuel of system designs.
+In fact, it would be less scientific, because the NBA has stats -- data is the fuel of system designs.

 Historians weigh the values of a historical figure against the values of his time.
 It's not that we don't have data -- we have plenty of data, especially about Ford.
 That data was based on how they valued property.
 Jefferson's valuation of property was fundamentally flawed and was measured with the king's gold.
 Despite having expelled the king, and the rectification of a bloody civil war, Henry Ford built a commercial empire using his own innovation, but measured that value using the same king's gold.
 Despite his innovation lifting the prospects of poor and hardworking people globally, the distribution of wealth didn't equalize, because it was the owners of the machines and factories -- the property - that benefited the most, not the people who knew how to operate the machines and factories.